stablekernel/aqueduct/source/docs/application/channel.md

 }
 ```

-Notice that `database` is created in `prepare()`, stored in a property and passed to each new instance of `UserController`.
-The `prepare()` method is always executed before `entryPoint` is called.
+This methods gets invoked before `entryPoint`.
+You store created services in instance variables so that you can inject them into controllers in `entryPoint`.
+Services are injected through a controller's constructor arguments.
+For example, the above shows a `database` service that is injected into `UserController`.

 ## Application Channel Configuration

-A benefit to using service objects is that they can be altered depending on the environment the application is running in without requiring changes to our controller code.
+A benefit to using service objects is that they can be altered depending on the environment the application is running in without requiring changes to code.
 For example, the database an application will connect to will be different when running in production than when running tests.

 Besides service configuration, there may be other types of initialization an application wants to take.
 Common tasks include adding codecs to `CodecRegistry` or setting the default `CORSPolicy`.
 All of this initialization is done in `prepare()`.

 Some of the information needed to configure an application will come from a configuration file or environment variables.
-This information is available through the `options` property of an application channel.
 For more information on using a configuration file and environment variables to guide initialization, see [this guide](configure.md).

 ## Multi-threaded Aqueduct Applications

 Aqueduct applications can - and should - be spread across a number of threads.
 This allows an application to take advantage of multiple CPUs and serve requests faster.
 In Dart, threads are called *isolates*.
 An instance of your `ApplicationChannel` is created for each isolate.
-When your application receives an HTTP request, one of these instances receives the request and processes it.
+When your application receives an HTTP request, the request is passed to one of these instances' entry points.
 These instances are replicas of one another and it doesn't matter which instance processes the request.
 This isolate-channel architecture is very similar to running multiple servers that run the same application.

 The number of isolates an application will use is configurable at startup when using the [aqueduct serve](../cli/running.md) command.